Natural Channel Systems Conference is pleased to confirm the following 2023 keynotes (check back for more details this

 Cynthia Graham, landscape architect, Public Works, Environmental Services, City of Hamilton

 Cynthia is a registered landscape architect who has worked in municipal practice for the City of Hamilton for 15 years, overseeing park, trail and open space design and construction.
 She leads a team of 13 professional staff to ensure that the residents and visitors to Hamilton have access to high quality outdoor recreation spaces, and recently was in an acting Director role for Environmental Services division which oversees all parks and cemeteries, forestry, and horticulture.
 She graduated from the University of Guelph with an undergrad in Environmental Science, and again 3 years later with a Masters in Landscape Architecture.
 Throughout her career, she has tried to marry both science and art to balance the needs of nature with the needs of humanity.
 She is an elected councillor for the Ontario Association of Landscape Architects (OALA), and is the co-chair of the Municipal Outreach Committee, as well a member of the executive and board of the Canadian Society of Landscape Architects (CSLA) as the chair of the Finance and Risk Management committee with her term to end in March 2023.
 In recent years, she and her team in Hamilton have pushed for Low Impact Development features, including stormwater capture on park development projects.
-In March, her article on shoreline protection work in Hamilton will be published in Municipal World magazine and in May 2021 about how parks are essential to healthy cities.
+In March 2020, her article on shoreline protection work in Hamilton was published in Municipal World magazine and in May 2021 about how parks are essential to healthy cities.